appuio/techlab/labs/08_database.md

       -e SPRING_DATASOURCE_DRIVER_CLASS_NAME=com.mysql.jdbc.Driver
 ```

-You can use the following command to view DeploymentConfig as JSON.
-New, the Config also contains the set environment variables:
+You can use the following command to view the DeploymentConfig as JSON.
+Now the config also contains the freshly set environment variables:

 ```
  $ oc get dc example-spring-boot -o json